freshworkstudio/base-angular-app/README.md

 #### img
 The `\resources\assets\img` directory is minded to put your project images and then add a gulp task to minify your images and copy them to public/img, but this is not already done by default in this project.
 Maybe later.

+#### \public
+Tis is the main directory.
+All your compiled file finally get there.
+If you are running this in a eb server, you just have to set the pubic directory as this folder, so no one can access tour source files, just the compiled ones.

 ## Bower dependencies
 This base project come with some useful libraries, but obviously you can use whatever you want.
 Just edit `bower.json`